 Beth McDonald is a classically trained tuba player gone awry.
 She works largely in the fields of electroacoustic music, the American avant-garde, jazz, and free improvisation.
-She currently performs with Korean Jeans, the Callithumpian Consort, cbs trio, Seraph Brass, and the Four Horsemen Quartet.
-She also works behind the scenes at Piano Power and the Callithumpian Consort, and works at the SICPP Electronic Music Workshop each summer.
+She currently performs with Korean Jeans and the Callithumpian Consort, among other groups.
+She also works behind the scenes at Piano Power and the SICPP music festival in Boston each June.

 As Artistic Director of the August Noise JP concert series for four seasons, she worked to bring unexpected music to public spaces and to engage her fellow musicians in their community.
 Previously, Beth performed with Lindenbomber Fleet, Boston Modern Brass, Sound Icon, Discovery Ensemble, Dog Brain Ragtime Band, and the Brian Friedland Big Band.

-Beth received her Master's degree from New England Conservatory, where she worked under the guidance of Stephen Drury, Tanya Kalmanovitch, John Mallia, and Ted Reichman.
-She graduated from summa cum laude from University of Kentucky, where she studied tuba with Dr. Skip Gray and additionally focused on nonpartisan politics and food/agriculture.
+Beth received her Master's degree from New England Conservatory, where she worked under the guidance of John Mallia, Stephen Drury, Tanya Kalmanovitch, and Ted Reichman.
+She graduated from summa cum laude from University of Kentucky, where she studied tuba with Dr. Skip Gray and did additional studies in political science and food/agriculture.
 Previously, she studied tuba with John Cradler and graduated from Thomas Jefferson High School for Science and Technology.